-We hear it from guys all the time … you finally get on the road to fitness and healthy living.
+We hear it from guys all the time … you're finally ready to get on the road to fitness and healthy living.

-But between work and family, you're also literally on the road quite a bit too!
+But between work and family, you're literally always on the road!

-While this could mean that you aren’t able to get to a gym for a scheduled workout, it doesn’t have to mean missing a strength training session.
+We get it.
+You're stuck at the office all day, often out on the road, or always back and forth from some practice, recital, or kids' event.
+While this could mean that you can’t get to a gym for a scheduled workout, it doesn’t have to mean missing a strength training session.

 There are a number of bodyweight exercises for men that can be done without equipment that can still give you great strength gains!
 And you can do them almost anywhere!